Biplane fighter aces

 (a) Claimed in combat with 9o and 10o Gruppi C.T., which lost 4 CR.42s, 4 fighters force-landed (it seems that all were later recovered) and one pilot KIA while claiming 5 and 2 probable Gladiators.
 80 Squadron claimed 14 and 6 probably destroyed while losing 2 Gladiators and 1 pilot.

-(b) The fighters from the Regia Aeronautica claimed 8 and 4 probables while suffering 2 aircraft lost (2 pilot KIA) and 1 force-landed.
-The 80 Squadron claimed 8 and 3 probables while suffering 2 aircraft lost (2 pilots KIA) and 3 damaged.
+(b) Claimed in combat with CR.42s from the 150o and 160o Gruppi, which claimed 9 Gladiators and 4 probables while suffering 2 aircraft lost (2 pilot KIA) and 1 force-landed.
+80 Squadron claimed 8 CR.42s and 3 probables while suffering 2 aircraft lost (2 pilots KIA) and 3 damaged.

 (c) During this large engagements RAF made claims for 5 and 2 damaged BR.20s, 3 and 2 damaged S.79s, 13 destroyed, 3 probable and 1 damaged CR.42s and 6 and 3 probable G.50bis.
 In fact 4 BR.20s of 37o Stormo B.T. were lost with several damaged, 1 S.79 of 104o Gruppo was damaged, 1 CR.42 of 160o Gruppo and 2 G.50bis of 24o Gruppo were lost.
 Regia Aeronautica claimed 6 and 2 probable Gladiators and 1 ‘Spitfire’ while in fact only 1 Gladiator of 112 Squadron was lost.